FREQUENTLY ASKED QUESTIONS

 No, we enthusiastically provide professional training for ALL levels of expertise and experience.

 What should I bring to the field?

 After being accepted into the field school, you will be provided with a preliminary field guide with a packing list and other information about the program.
 If you have any particular questions not found in the preliminary field guide, we are happy to answer!

 Can I bring my family/kids/carer/assistance dog?

 Yes!
 We are a family friendly field school and support researching/student parents and carers!
 However, you must gain prior approval as we only have a limited number of family spaces.
-Additional charges will apply for a private room supplement, a field trip supplement, nanny fees (if required), etc. Please enquire at email@example.com for further details.
+Additional charges will apply for a private room supplement, a field trip supplement, daycare fees (if required), etc. Please enquire at email@example.com for further details.

 We do not discriminate based on disability status and believe people with disabilities should be supported and enabled in archaeology and forensic practice.
 Registered carers and registered assistance dogs (under the IGDF/ADI accreditation scheme) are permitted with appropriate documentation.
 Please enquire for more information.